 4. Read up on any restrictions.

-In some places, there are restrictions regarding the transport of heavy equipment, specifically regarding the weight of the equipment and the method of transport.
+In some places, there are restrictions regarding the, specifically regarding the weight of the equipment and the method of transport.
 Many states and localities have laws about how equipment must be secured, and you’ll need to adhere to all of them that you encounter along your route.

 It’s important to cover all of your bases to ensure you’re following the law and avoid getting stuck with a fine.
 If you can’t find any information about restrictions online, contact your local government office for assistance.